 Long Exposure NR

 sRGB.
 There’s a lot of misinformation out there that says Adobe RGB is better than sRGB.
 I fell for it for a long time.
-It’s true that Adobe RGB color space is bigger than sRGB, but that doesn’t make it better for photography.
+Adobe RGB color space is indeed bigger than sRGB, but that doesn’t make it better for photography.
 You should only choose Adobe RGB if you have specialty printing equipment in your home studio and are familiar with color mapping.

 Everyone else should be selecting sRGB.
-Phones, TVs, computer monitors, tablets, etc. are all in the sRGB color space.
-If you want your colors displayed accurately, your photos should be speaking the same language as your viewers’ devices, in sRGB.
+Phones, TVs, computer monitors, tablets, etc., are all in the sRGB color space.
+If you want your colors displayed accurately, your photos should speak the same language as your viewers’ devices, in sRGB.

-I’m not going to go over settings like Highlight Tone, Shadow Tone, Color, Film Simulation, etc. in this post.
-These aren’t really Fujifilm settings for travel, but rather dependent on your own style.
+I won’t review settings like Highlight Tone, Shadow Tone, Color, Film Simulation, etc., in this post.
+These aren’t really Fujifilm settings for travel but rather dependent on your style.
 You can read more information about specific posts I’ve written about: